claudio-silva/cloudflare-fullstack-starter/README.md

 ### 3. Initialize project

 Run the interactive init script.
-It will ask for your project name and domain URLs, then run the database migrations:
+It will ask for your project name and domain URLs for preview and production environments:
 ```bash
 npm run init
 ```
 The script:
-- Leaves the env templates unchanged
-- Copies them to `.env.local` / `.env.preview` / `.env.production` if missing
+- Copies template files to `.env.local` / `.env.preview` / `.env.production` (if missing) and fills in your choices
-- Applies your domain values only to those `.env.*` files (safe to keep out of git)
+- Runs local database migrations

 ### 4. Start development